python/typing_extensions/doc/index.rst

 ``typing_extensions`` 3.10.0.0 was meant to reflect ``typing`` as of Python 3.10.0.
 During this period, no changelog was maintained.

+In the documentation below, for each object added since version 4.0 there is a note indicating the version in which it was added.
+Objects for which no such note is present have been present since before version 4.0.

 Runtime use of types
 ~~~~~~~~~~~~~~~~~~~~